 Look for Bald Eagles in areas where fish are plentiful: near fish processing plants, spawning runs, and below dams.
 They can be found year-round along the Pacific coast from Alaska to northern California; the mountainous regions of Washington, Idaho, and Montana; around the Great Lakes; in the Mississippi river valley; and in Canada's Maritime provinces.
 Migratory birds spend their summers in Alaska and Canada and their winters in the United States.

-Bald Eagle often mate for life after an aerial courtship display in which they grasp talons in mid-air and plummet hundreds of feet.
+Bald Eagles often mate for life after an aerial courtship display in which they grasp talons in mid-air and plummet hundreds of feet.

 Bald Eagles congregate at communal roosts and feeding sites, particularly in winter.
 They eat mainly fish but also animals, gulls, and waterfowl.
 They scavenge many meals by stealing from other birds or eating garbage.

 Did you know?
 Bald Eagles can reach speeds of up to 100 mph when diving or 40 mph when cruising.
 Young birds are nomads, exploring vast territories and flying hundreds of miles per day.